Essay

 Most of us carry an assumption we never examine: that consciousness is something we have.
 A permanent feature.
 The lights are on or they're not, and if you're reading this, they're on.
 You're in there watching.
 The baseline is assumed to be stable.

-But that's not what it actually is.
-Consciousness is closer to something you maintain, a state that requires conditions to hold its shape.
-Not a light switch.
-More like a fire.
+But the mind is not a light switch.
+It is more like a fire.
 It needs the right materials, the right environment, the right tending.
 Let the conditions shift enough for long enough and the quality of the fire changes.
 It doesn't go out.
 It just becomes something smaller than it was, and you stop noticing because you're still warm.
+This is not about losing consciousness.
+It is about losing the clarity that makes it useful.

-The mechanism that would alert you to the drift is the very thing that has already gone soft.
+The longer the drift persists, the lower the baseline drops, until noise becomes normal and clarity feels like the aberration.
+This is the threshold most people never recognize: the mechanism that would alert you to the drift is the very thing that has already gone soft.
 The instrument is out of tune.
 You go to check yourself and what you find feels accurate because your standards have moved without telling you.

 There is no neutral position.
 Everything you repeatedly expose your attention to is either building toward coherence or eroding it.
 The inputs you accept are not passive.
-They shape the instrument doing the perceiving, and through that, what feels real and what feels possible.
+They shape the instrument doing the perceiving, which shapes what the instrument then perceives, which shapes what feels real and what feels possible.

 You are either tending this or you are being tended by whatever you've left in charge.
 And most of what competes for your attention was not designed with your stability in mind.